protein-master-project/protein-master-project/README.md

 ![](./images/homepage.png)

-For example, you can try ProteinID: 7B3Y.
+For example, you can try ProteinID: 7B3Y or keyword 'covid'.
 Then you can go to the following page:
 ![](./images/result_page.png)

 ## Init Submodules